intel/FPGA-Devcloud/main/HandsFree/Documentation/CookBook.md

    * Next, the solution must be instantiated at the top level, and connected to the Qsys IP.
-This adjustment must be made to the "top.v" file of the project as follows:
+This adjustment must be made to the "top.v" file of the project as follows.